 Human services professionals employed by non-profits typically take a more administrative approach.
 These employees must be driven and detail-oriented.
 Paperwork can pile up quickly, so exceptional time management is a must.

 Whether you enter social work or counseling and human services, your efforts will transform lives.
 Ultimately, the decision comes down to how clear-cut of a path you desire, and how long you’re willing to wait to enter the field in an official capacity.
 With social work, you’ll follow a defined, but more extensive path that includes supervised clinical experience.
 As a human services graduate, you can enter your dream job quickly.
 You’ll enjoy access to a broader range of positions and specialties, which could prove useful as you embark on your job search.

 If you’re passionate about your community and determined to make a difference, take time to explore your options.
-A human services education could provide the skills and credentials needed to pursue your passion and build a strong career trajectory.
+A human services degree could provide the skills and credentials needed to pursue your passion and build a strong career trajectory.